virtual-cast/Zenject/README.md

 Note that if you are looking for the older documentation for Zenject you can find that here:  <a href="https://github.com/svermeulen/Extenject/tree/f0dd30ad451dcbc3eb17e636455a6c89b14ad537">Zenject 3.x</a>, <a href="https://github.com/svermeulen/Extenject/tree/0b4a15b1e6e680c94fd34a2d7420eb41e320b21b">Zenject 4.x</a>, <a href="https://github.com/svermeulen/Extenject/tree/dc019e31dbae09eb53c1638be00f7f002898956c">Zenject 5.x</a>

 Zenject is a lightweight highly performant dependency injection framework built specifically to target Unity 3D (however it can be used outside of Unity as well).
-It can be used to turn your application into a collection of loosely-coupled parts with highly segmented responsibilities.
+It can be used to turn your application into a collection of loosely coupled parts with highly segmented responsibilities.
 Zenject can then glue the parts together in many different configurations to allow you to easily write, re-use, refactor and test your code in a scalable and extremely flexible way.

 Tested in Unity 3D on the following platforms:
 * PC/Mac/Linux